Klyra-project/Klyra/CONTRIBUTING.md

 The images get built with [cargo-chef](https://github.com/LukeMathWalker/cargo-chef) and therefore support incremental builds (most of the time).
 So they will be much faster to re-build after an incremental change in your code - should you wish to deploy it locally straight away.

-You can now start a local deployment of klyra and the required containers with:
+You can now start a local deployment of Klyra and the required containers with:

 ```bash
 USE_PANAMAX=disable make up